Intron A Side Effects

 Applies to interferon alfa-2b: injection kit, injection powder for solution, injection solution

-Along with its needed effects, interferon alfa-2b (the active ingredient contained in Intron A) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by interferon alfa-2b (the active ingredient contained in Intron A).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking interferon alfa-2b:More common
+You should check with your doctor immediately if any of these side effects occur when taking interferon alfa-2b:More common

 - difficult or labored breathing